Prawal-Sharma/Parvis/README.md

 **MIT License** - Open source, free for personal and commercial use.

-This project demonstrates that sophisticated AI assistance can be achieved entirely offline on affordable hardware, enabling privacy-focused, always-available AI systems for everyone.
+This project demonstrates that sophisticated voice assistance can be achieved entirely offline on affordable hardware, enabling privacy-focused, always-available systems for everyone.